Interstellar-Network/Interstellar-Book/src/TTVP.md

 Actually we replace the wallet private keys by a hardware protected proxy mobile private key.
 This protected key act as a proxy to all the wallet keys owned by the user.

 > It is securely tied to the user account and Mobile Proxy Public Key.
-The wallet private keys associated with the user's assets are managed in the blockchain hardware enclave TEE nodes in `Keys Management & Signers` module.
+The wallet private keys associated with the user's assets are managed in the blockchain hardware enclave TEE nodes in `Keys & Signers Management` module.

 In order to prevent potential attacks on hardware enclaves down the road, we will also use at a later stage Multi Party Computation and especially Threshold Signature Scheme.